 Rates generally include buffet and à la carte breakfast, but exclude a credit card surcharge (3 per cent for MasterCard and Visa, 3.5 per cent for American Express).

 The resort in engaged in an ongoing coral restoration project of the house reef, which has developed into a lively ecosystem that will continue to grow.
 Six Senses Fiji also looks after the island’s endangered crested iguanas and supports a sustainability fund that aids local projects and communities.

 At the hotel

 Free WiFi, private beach, spa.
-In rooms: TV, WiFi, minibar, cocktail-making kit, wine fridge, free bottled water, tea- and coffee-making facilities, egg basket, air-conditioning and Essence of Fiji bath products.
+In rooms: TV, WiFi, minibar, cocktail-making kit, wine fridge, free bottled water, tea- and coffee-making facilities, air-conditioning and locally sourced bath products.

 Our favourite rooms

 Book a Beachfront Pool Villa if you want to feel the sand under your feet just after (or during) your morning cup of coffee.

-The 25m beachfront infinity pool is beside a sunlounger-lined pool terrace with a fire pit.
-All villas, suites and Residences also have their own private pools.
+The 25m beachfront infinity pool is beside a sunlounger-lined pool terrace.
+All villas, suites and residences also have their own private pools.